 Q: Why do we close the real world out of our schools?

-Q: Is collaboration about "learning" from one another, or rather is it about working, building, brainstorming, arguing/challenging (respectfully) and discovering with one another?
+Q: Is collaboration about "learning" from one another, or rather is it

 A related TED Talk I like, and which got me thinking: